Python Interface#

-The user interface for OctaiPipe helps users keep track of and organize their work and can help development by giving example configurations and custom setups.
+The Python interface for OctaiPipe helps users keep track of and organize their work from a Jupyter notebook.
+It can also help development with example configurations and custom setups.

 Each part of the interface sits within one of five OctaiPipe submodules.
 The submodules and their functions are explained below.